FlineDev/BartyCrouch/README.md

 - `unstripped`: Keeps whitespaces at beginning & end of Strings files.
 - `plistArguments`: Use a plist file to store all the code files for the ExtractLocStrings tool.
 (Recommended for large projects.)
 - `ignoreKeys`: Keys (e.g. in the comment) indicating that specific translation entries should be ignored when generating String files.
+- `overrideComments`: Always overrides the comment with the keys new translation, useful for IB files.

 </details>